schigurupatis/DevTinder-webUI/README.md

   -- Fetch requests of logggedin user using useEffect hook -- Storing requests in store
   -- Render the requests with new ui design
+  -- Accepted and Rejected Request

+## PART - 5

+- Accept or Ignore the usercard from feed
+  -- if Accepted or Rejected for perticular userId then removing that userId from feed alwell as from redux store also
+- Signup new user
+- End to End testing entire application